apify/apify-docs/content/docs/tutorials/analyze_pages_and_fix_errors.md

 [CATEGORY]: Products: 20, Unique products: 4, Next page: true --- https://apify.com/store
 ```

 The log begins with the **page type**.
 Usually, we use labels such as **[CATEGORY]** and **[DETAIL]**.
 Then, we log important numbers and other information.
-Finally, we add the page's URL so we can check if the log is correct.
+Finally, we add the page's URL, so we can check if the log is correct.

 #### [](#errors) Errors

-Errors require a different approach because, if your code crashes, you usual logs will not be called.
-Instead, exception handlers will print your error, but these are usually ugly messages with a [stack trace](https://en.wikipedia.org/wiki/Stack_trace) that only Apify experts will understand.
+Errors require a different approach because, if your code crashes, your usual logs will not be called.
+Instead, exception handlers will print the error, but these are usually ugly messages with a [stack trace](https://en.wikipedia.org/wiki/Stack_trace) that only Apify experts will understand.

 You can overcome this by adding [try/catch blocks](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/try...catch) into your code.
 In the catch block, explain what happened and re-throw the error (so the request is automatically retried).